protontypes/open-sustainable-technology/README.md

 - [Helios](https://github.com/PlantSimulationLab/Helios) - Generate and manipulate plant and other geometric objects, which can feed into biophysical model plug-ins such as radiation transfer, photosynthesis, and evapotranspiration.

 ### Species Distribution Modeling

+> **What?** Ecological and statistical models for predicting the geographic distribution of a species across space and time using environmental data.

+> **How?** These tools help implement species distribution and ecological niche models and access, analyze, and visualize species distribution data.

 - [enmSdmX](https://github.com/adamlilith/enmSdmX) - A set of tools in R for implementing species distribution models and ecological niche models.
 - [sdmTMB](https://github.com/pbs-assess/sdmTMB/) - An R package that fits spatial and spatiotemporal predictive-processes for species distribution models.
 - [ENMwizard](https://github.com/HemingNM/ENMwizard) - Advanced Techniques for Ecological Niche Modeling Made Easy.